faithvoid/OpenArenaNX/README.md

 - Left Stick In - Vote No
 - Right Stick In - Vote Yes

-Gyro controls can be enabled from the controls section of the settings menu.

 ## **TODO**
 - Diagnose sleep issue.